robinp7720/Blue-Stats-Minecraft/README.md

 Loggin with minecraft (Maybe)
 Graphs api
 Graphs
 Server query and ping
-Page cachine - All pages should be cached and be used instead of generating a new page everytime.
+Page caching - All pages should be cached and be used instead of generating a new page everytime.
 This will boost the page load times to under 50ms